RakhithJK/dbeaver-dbeaver-wiki/Working-with-Spatial-GIS-data.md

 Spatial data is a geometry or geography value that can be represented on a map or as a graph.
-Geometry object consists from a series of points. <a href="https://en.wikipedia.org/wiki/Spatial_database">More details</a>.
+Geometry object consists of series of points. <a href="https://en.wikipedia.org/wiki/Spatial_database">More details</a>.

 DBeaver's support of spatial data covers the following databases:
 - PostgreSQL (PostGIS)